deniz6221/PolicyGradientMethods/README.md

 This project implements REINFORCE and Soft Actor Critic (SAC) algorithms to make a robot learn how to push an object to the goal position.

 ### REINFORCE
-My goal was to train the model for 10000 episodes, however the rewwards never improved so I killed the training after 7000 episodes.
+My goal was to train the model for 10000 episodes, however the rewards never improved so I killed the training after 7000 episodes.
 The reward/iteration plot after 7002 episodes can be found in REINFORCE/Reward_Plot_New.png The trained model can be found in REINFORCE/checkpoints/checkpoint_new_7002.pth